 - The attack was part of a larger offensive in the Arras region that also involved the British and the French.
 Only the Canadians would be successful.

 - The battle is attributed as being the first significant step for Canada to separate its foreign policy from Great Britain’s.
 It is often called Canada’s “coming of age”.

 - The battle marked the first time all four Canadian divisions fought together.
-It has gone down in history as a moment of great pride and nationalism, proof of what Canadians can achieve if they work together to reach a common goal.
+It has gone down in history as a moment of great pride and nationalism, proof of what Canadians can achieve when they work together to reach a common goal.

 - Causalities for the Canadians were 10,600, but this number would have been much higher were it not for planning.
 The Germans suffered 20,000 casualties.